 Gestational carrier services

 Gestational carrier (GC) arrangements (commonly known as surrogacy) can be a way for a person without a uterus, or a person who can’t carry a child on their own, to have a child.
 A GC is a person carrying a pregnancy they are not genetically related to.
 A single parent could use their own sperm and a donor egg or their own egg and donor sperm to create an embryo that is then transferred into the GC’s uterus to carry the pregnancy.
-The average cost of a successful first-attempt GC pregnancy in the U.S. starts at $136,000 for a singleton birth.
+The average cost of a successful first-attempt GC pregnancy in the U.S. ranges from $125,000-$200,000 for a singleton birth.
 Loans, grants, and employer-sponsored funds from companies like Carrot are a few ways one could fund this journey.

 How to financially prepare for single parenthood